destined2fail1990/OnesOwnCloud/README.md

 # List of Open Source (free) projects that are ready-to-go out of the box for this
 https://github.com/awesome-selfhosted/awesome-selfhosted

+-- If you want to try these out now, Docker Desktop can run most of them with minimal effort for a PC enthusiast.

 # Orchestration W11 Containers peer-to-peer / server-client